Joshk57/Top-100-IMDB-Movies-By-Genre/README.md

 <h2>Background</h1>

-Top 100 IMDB Movies By Genre is a data visualization of the top 100 IMDB movies categorized by their genre and then sorted by their rating.
+<a href="https://joshk57.github.io/Top-100-IMDB-Movies-By-Genre/">Top 100 IMDB Movies By Genre</a> is a data visualization of the top 100 IMDB movies categorized by their genre and then sorted by their rating.
 Users can click on a specific genre to view a horizontal bar chart that shows the movie's title and their rating.
 Users will also be able to click on a movie's bar rating to learn more about that movie.

 The motivating factor for this data visualization is because I'm an avid movie enjoyer and whenever I look for a movie to watch, I would always try to find the highest rated movies to watch.
 I figured why not just create a ranking of the top movies of my own and then be able to see what each movie is about when I click on the movie.